SCHUNK-SE-Co-KG/schunk_mechatronic_gripper/README.md

 ### Lifecycle Management

 The driver node follows the standard [ROS2 lifecycle](https://design.ros2.org/articles/node_lifecycle.html) conventions.
 All grippers managed by a single driver node share the **same lifecycle state** — `unconfigured`, `inactive`, `active`, and `finalized`.
+The driver does **not** perform state transitions automatically; all transitions must be triggered via service calls from an external client.
-Provided services and published topics are only available when the driver (and all connected grippers) is in the appropriate lifecycle state.
-For example, issuing grip commands is only possible in the `active` state.
+Services and published topics are **bound to the lifecycle state** and are only available when the driver (and all connected grippers) is in the appropriate state.
+For example, grip commands can only be issued when the node is in the `active` state.

 ## Topics and Services